Aataura227/hello-world/README.md

 # hello-world
-This is used to create a hello world program
+Hi,
+My name is Abdulwahab Ali Abdullahi and i am studyin at Informatics Academy Nigeria branch.
+And I wanted to become a software developer.